 b.Themes and Mobile-friendliness

 Shopify offers a wide range of amazing and fully customizable themes to choose from, and they are relatively easy to assemble.
-There are tons of sleek themes that are tailored to different industries and are free to help you get started, while the rest require payment.
+Many sleek themes are industry-specific.
+Most are free to help you get started, while some cost money.

 With the rise of mobile usage for making transactions everywhere, many platforms including Shopify have introduced mobile-friendly user interface (UI) or responsive themes to their platforms, ensuring that their themes are able to fit into various screen sizes to cater to different users and stay competitive in the SEO rankings.